cogdog/truwriter/docs.md

 Just [download the newest version of TRU Writer as a .zip ](https://github.com/cogdog/truwriter/archive/refs/heads/master.zip).
 Now in your WordPress Dashboard, go to **Themes**, then **Add Theme** and finally **Upload Theme**.
 You will be asked to confirm updating the theme with the newer version.

 When done, your site should report this current version as active.

+## Got Questions

+This is quite a lot to take in, but these options and settings have been designed to allow you to change the way your site works that other wise would require custom programming.
+They also reflect the feedback of other users of TRU Writer.

+Please make use of the [Discussion space on GitHub](https://github.com/cogdog/truwriter/discussions/)!
+I am egaer to hear from you.